 Meet other 100 Milers and stay motivated at these fitness meet-ups!

 The Roanoke 100 Miler program is flexible and primarily self-guided, but we’ll help you track your activity while offering weekly wellness tips, encouragement, and information about upcoming group events.
 Each week, we also select one lucky winner who is awarded a prize or gift certificate to a local business.
 You can choose to register for the program with a t-shirt, or without a t-shirt.
-You’ll also receive a free 100.0 Mile bumper sticker and have the chance to win hundreds of dollars worth of giveaways and gift certificates each week.
+You’ll also have the chance to win hundreds of dollars worth of giveaways and gift certificates each week.

 You can choose to walk a mile a day, bike, hike, swim or even rock climb your way to better health.
 Any activity that gets your heart rate up for roughly 30 minutes counts!
 The key is to add a little bit of extra physical activity to your day continuously for 100 days.
 If you skip a day, try your best to make up for it!
 We offer a printable activity tracking sheet, or you can use a smartphone application, such as Strava, to help you count your miles.